 - My weekly office hours are Mondays, 2-4pm (NB: not 18th Feb; please email to make any appointment later that week).

 - PhD (London School of Economics)

-John was a Visiting Scholar at the Institute of Governmental Studies at UC Berkeley and Center for Transatlantic Relations (CTR; Johns Hopkins University) in Washington DC during 2015.
-To view his CTR presentation (10th April 2015) entitled 'Desperately Seeking Europe', click here.
-John has been priveleged to guest both at Berkeley (you can reflections on his time at Cal on our Blog) and CTR in the recent past (see his thoughts on previous visits to DC here).
-John was also a Fellow at the Social Science Research Centure (WZB) in Berlin during 2010-11.
+During early 2018, John was a Visiting Fellow at the Centre for European Policy Studies (CEPS) in Brussels.
+He was also a Fellow at the Social Science Research Centure (WZB) in Berlin during 2010-11.
+John was privileged to be a Visiting Scholar at the Institute of Governmental Studies at UC Berkeley and Center for Transatlantic Relations (CTR; Johns Hopkins University) in Washington DC during 2015.
+To view his CTR presentation (10th April 2015) entitled 'Desperately Seeking Europe', click here; you can also see John's reflections on his time at Cal on our Blog) and at CTR here).
+His recent reflections on his time in Brussels can be found here.

 Current Research and Teaching